mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ## How I Use Bonjoro

 Bonjoro is all about standing out to your audience and starting a conversation with your leads at the right time.
 I use it to personally send a welcome message to all new leads that opt-in to any of my leadmagnets on the top of the funnel.
 Whenever someone subscribes to my mailing list, a Bonjoro task is automatically created for me and I get send a push notification on my mobile device.

 After they opt in, they get redirected to a special thank you page where a Rightmessage survey is embedded.
 On this page, I ask a few questions relating to their goals, objectives, struggles and a few other topics.
-This segments my audience and when the Bonjoro notification appears on my mobile device, the segmented data on that particular lead is already [saved to custom fields in my CRM, WildMail](https://wildaudience.com/wildmail/?via=max){:target="_blank"}{:rel="sponsored"} (an ActiveCampaign reseller).
+This segments my audience and when the Bonjoro notification appears on my mobile device, the segmented data on that particular lead is already [saved to custom fields in my CRM (WildMail)](https://wildaudience.com/wildmail/?via=max){:target="_blank"}{:rel="sponsored"}.

+>
-Sending them a personalized welcome message where I mention their goals and the fact that we can assist them in overcoming those specfic struggles in a certain way.
+Sending my audience a personalized message where I make use of segmentation data is invaluable to me.
+I can mention their goals and the fact that we can assist them in overcoming those specfic struggles in a certain way.
 I try to do this in the few hours after they opt in since we're still sort of top of mind.

 Another way to use it is to personally thank clients who purchase your product or membership and make them feel welcome and appreciated.
-We welcome them again and invite them to the first live session that we have coming up (we do those every month).
+We welcome them after the first opt-in (audience becomes a lead) and welcome/thank them via video once more if they become a member.
+We then also immediately invite them to the first live session that we have coming up (we do those every month).
 Again, it's the human touch that we're going after.
 We are trying to build relationships with our customers as we're a membership/community platform.

 You could also automate your pitches or promotions via WildMail, implement a Bonjoro task whenever people are at a certain stage in your pitch funnel, and send them a personalized video message where you blow them away with your efforts.
 Don't worry, you can pre-record that pitch so you don't have to record a pitch for everyone.
 All of this is automated and you'll get notified almost instantly.